How to create a subdomain manually?

 Congratulations!
 You have now created a subdomain.

 1 = If you want to access the File Manager for the subdomain, click here.
-You cannot access this folder from the File Manager on the Control Panel's home page.
+Unfortunately, you won't be able to access this folder from the File Manager on the Control Panel's home page.

-2 = If you want to change PHP-version for the subdomain, click here.
+2 = Click here if you want to change the PHP version for the subdomain.

 Step 4 - Add files

-Now you can add files to this folder.
+You can now add files to this folder.
 Which files you add or upload depends on what you want to use the subdomain for.

 - Clicking on the name of the folder you just created takes you to the folder.